 What - Continuous Evaluation (CE): According to E.O.
 12968 an individual who has been determined to be eligible for or who currently has access to classified information shall be subject to continuous evaluation standards

-How - DOI PSB will perform automated record checks on all clearance holders on an annual basis.
+How - IBC to perform automated record checks on all clearance holders on an annual basis.

-** ALL forms and paperwork relating to Security Clearances should be scanned and emailed to: National Security Team (reminder: you must password protect if you are outside of DOI) or fax: 303-969- 7413, Attention: National Security Team.
+** ALL forms and paperwork relating to Security Clearances should be scanned and emailed to the National Security Team (reminder: you must password protect if you are outside of DOI) or fax to 303-969- 7413, Attention: National Security Team.